 13. Best Fish Supper – Brudnell’s: There are two pretty good fish and chip shops in Aldeburgh (although nothing quite beats the chippies in North Norfolk – sorry Suffolk!) but if you’d prefer to try a wide-range of local fish and seafood, Brudnell’s is the BEST in town for a romantic fish supper on the seafront.

-14. Best Vintage Stay – The Vintage House: You could stay in one of Aldeburgh’s many fine hotels, bed and breakfasts or self-catering spots or you could opt for something a bit more different.
-Staying somewhere like The Vintage House feels a much richer and imaginative way “to do” self-catering.
-It’s location was perfect.
+14. Best Self-Catering Stay – The Vintage House: Staying somewhere like The Vintage House feels a much richer and imaginative way “to do” self-catering.
+It’s location is perfect.
 Just a short cycle or walk into the main town yet situated on a pretty road, you’ve very much part of the community and feel nothing like a tourist.

 15. Best Festival – Aldeburgh Poetry Festival: I went along to this last autumn and had a wonderful time.
 I was seriously impressed by the quality of events, workshops and speakers.
 The line-up was better than or equal to many of the big UK poetry festivals.
 So if poetry is your thing, make sure you time your visit to coincide with this year’s event.